What happens to my deductible if it's absorbed?

 Typically, insurance carriers calculate overages by taking the claim total and subtracting the sum of the policy limit and the deductible.
-Xactimate makes these calculations for you.
+In other words, the deductible is absorbed into the overage.
+Xactimate does these calculations for you.
+To make this easier to understand, let’s first define some terms and then go through some examples.

 This may be easier to understand with some examples.